AnonymousDSS/TORA-DSS-2026/README.md

 <pre>
 Sample posts moderated under topic-based rules are shown below:

-Rule: “Stay on Topic: Keep comments relevant to the subreddit and avoid off-topic posts.”
+Rule: “Stay on Topic”
 The following posts were moderated in accordance with the rule above:
 (1) Illegitimate Post Example 1.
 (2) Illegitimate Post Example 2.
 (3) Illegitimate Post Example 3.

-Rule: “Be Polite and Respectful: Use respectful language and avoid personal attacks.
-Treat others with kindness and respect.”
+Rule: “Be Polite and Respectful”
 The following posts were moderated in accordance with the rule above:
 (1) Illegitimate Post Example 1.
 (2) Illegitimate Post Example 2.